Does either of these situations sound familiar?

-- You have a beautiful website that is easy to navigate, has beautiful pictures and has text written to speak directly to your ideal client.
+- You have a beautiful website that is easy to navigate, has beautiful pictures, and has text written to speak directly to your ideal client.
 The problem?
 Nobody can find your site.
-If you search for counseling in your area, or even specifically your niche (ex: “help for postpartum depression in Manhattan”) your site doesn’t shot up until the 5thor 6th
+If you search for counseling in your area or even specify your niche (ex: “help for postpartum depression in Manhattan”) your site doesn’t show up until the 5thor 6th page.

 - You’re starting to show up on the first couple pages when someone searches for “Counseling in Chicago, IL.”
 The problem here?
 You’ve looked at Google Console and realized that nobody’s actually clicking on your website.
 Your website still isn’t leading to new counseling clients.

 The good news is that meta descriptions can help in either one of these situations.
 If you’re unfamiliar with the term, a “meta description” is the small little snippet of information underneath a website’s title (also called the Meta Title or Page Title) on Google Search results.
 It’s usually 1-2 sentences about the page.
 A meta description has two main purposes and therefore helps accomplish two main goals.

 First, a meta description tells Google what your page is about.
 It’s like a tiny summary of your page.
 Therefore, search engines pay attention to what is in a meta description when trying to decide if your page should be listed near the top of search results.
 This is the reason we put keywords in a meta description.
 You can monitor your progress by monitoring how well your mental health website ranks for specific keywords your ideal clients are interested in or simply by looking at the number of “impressions” (times your website showed up in search results) on your Google Console account.

 Goal #2: Move People from a Results Page to Your Site